Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Main Results

 holds for all $i\in \{1,\dots,d\}$. \end{theorem} \begin{proof} The equivalent condition for $A^*$ to be the unique solution of the convex optimization problem \eqref{1no} is the existence of some $\epsilon >0$ such that

 since a strict local minimum in convex problems implies the unique global minimum.
-The sufficient condition for \eqref{diff1} is to satisfy all coordinate-wise inequalities.
+A sufficient condition for \eqref{diff1} is to satisfy all coordinate-wise inequalities.
 That is, if there exist $\epsilon_1, \dots, \epsilon_d >0$ such that

 for all $i\in\{1,\dots,d\}$, then the inequality \eqref{diff1} is satisfied.
 For all $i$, consider a sufficiently small $\epsilon_i >0$.
 Then, we have

 for $w_t^i \neq 0$.
 Substituting the above equation into the right-hand side of \eqref{diff2} yields